 The only 100% sure-fire way would be for you to read the code, understand it, compile it, and deploy it.
-Along with this you also need to trust all of the dependencies and libraries that Strongbox uses.
+Along with this you also need to trust all of the dependencies and libraries (e.g. libcrypto, libssl, libssh, libsodium, argon2 libraries, etc) that Strongbox uses.
 There is no another way for you to avoid having some trust of some part of the process and dependency stack.
 This would require some significant development skills.
 At some point you are left having to trust someone or something to some degree at a point where that’s comfortable for you.

-In short, it is difficult to satisfy a question of this sort but it’s an understandable question.
+We care about this issue and we try to be as open as we can be.
+We have an entire FAQ dedicated to network traffic where we specifically link to tools can use to monitor Strongbox.
+We also enumerate the connections Strongbox can or must make.
+It is difficult to satisfy a question of this sort but it’s an understandable question.
 It is built on trust and there doesn’t seem to be any easy or simple way around this as a small independent business.
-I hope Strongbox has been earning that trust over the last few years.

 At the end of the day it’s always going to be your call whether you use Strongbox.
 We believe we'll all have to trust someone or something, somewhere along the line.
 We hope we've earned the community's trust and yours but if not we'll keep trying.